Mario Mieli: Life

-This major theoretical work is widely considered the most important text from the Italian gay community.
-With rich humor and a cosmopolitan gay sensibility, Mieli contends that homosexual liberation is an integral and indispensable part of a much wider emancipation.
-Mieli cites "educastration" at the core of a repressive set of norms intended to stifle the full expression of a natural human transsexuality.
-He combines Freud's ideas on "polymorphous perversion" (see Polymorphous perverse) with Marxist economics to argue that human liberation is possible only through a revolution allowing uninhibited pansexuality.

 By 1981, Mieli became increasingly pessimistic about his cause.
 In 1983, he told friends about a forthcoming book titled Il risveglio dei Faraoni (The Awakening of the Pharaohs).
-It was to be an autobiographical novel, set in Egypt, featuring a resurrected Jesus.
-However, in early March, he decided to stop publication of the book, writing in a letter to a friend that the book might inspire someone to "have his hide".
+It was to be an autobiographical novel.
+However, he expressed his dissatisfaction with the novel with many friends, and he felt he had failed to sustain the stylistic quality he was aiming at.
+In early March, he decided to stop publication of the book, writing in a letter to a friend that the book might inspire someone to "have his hide".
 In another letter dated March 11, he wrote, "My book will not be published by my free choice".

-Mario Mieli killed himself the following day, on March 12, 1983.
+Mario Mieli took his life the following day, on March 12, 1983.
 He died at age 30 from asphyxiation by inhaling gas in his Milan apartment.

-It seems that Mieli's suicide stemmed from the adverse reaction he expected from the book’s publication.
-Although a pirated edition was later published, his family brought legal action and had all copies destroyed.
-Only in 1994 was Il risveglio dei Faraoni published legally.
+In 1994 an incomplete version of Il risveglio dei Faraoni was published by the Cooperativa Colibrì in Milan.

 In 1983, an organization was founded in Rome to address the claims and protection of the civil rights of LGBTQ people, and it was named the Circle of Homosexual Culture Mario Mieli in his honour.

 Thought

 Universal transsexualism

-Mario Mieli's thinking consists of the belief that every person is potentially transsexual if he or she were not conditioned from childhood by a certain type of society which, through what Mieli called "educastration," forces one to consider heterosexuality as "normality" and everything else as perversion.
-By transsexuality Mieli does not mean what is understood today (citation???) in the common (by whom? please compared with Mieli's theories) understanding of the term, but the innate polymorphous and "perverse" tendency of man, characterized by a plurality of Eros tendencies and the original and deep hermaphroditism of every individual.
+"I believe that the overcoming of the current separate and antithetical categories of sexuality will be transsexual, and that transsexuality will capture the one and multiple synthesis of the expressions of liberated Eros."
+If people were not conditioned from childhood by a certain type of society which, through what Mieli called "educastration," forces one to consider heterosexuality as "normality" and everything else as perversion, people would be "polysexual".
+The word "transsexual" employed by Mieli differs from today’s common understanding of the term; it indicates instead the erotic horizon to be conquered, experimented with, and developed, starting from Freud’s discovery of the perverse and polymorphic nature of human sexuality.